cotonic/cotonic/README.md

 ## Want to help?

 Do you want to help?
-We are in the early stages of development.
+We are in active development.
 All help is welcome.
 Feel free to ask questions or provide feedback.

 ## Development

-*This needs an update, as we now use a ServiceWorker*

-Cotonic uses web-workers.
-Browsers only support web-workers served from http or https.
-This means that you can't do web-worker development without a working http server.
-Luckily most unix environments have python installed.
+Cotonic uses Web Workers and a Service Worker.
+Browsers only support Web Workers served from https or http if you serve from _localhost_ or a _127.x.y.z_ address.
+This  means that you can't do Web Worker development without a working http server.
+Luckily most Unix environments have Python installed.
 In order to start start development you can run the start_dev script.

 ```
 $ ./start_dev.sh